The Independent Pharmacy

 Oral antibiotics are usually used in combination with a topical cream treatment.
 They are usually reserved for more moderate to severe bouts of acne.
 In the majority of cases, the preferred choice is a class of antibiotic called Tetracyclines.
 An example of a tetracycline antibiotic is Tetralysal 300 Capsules, containing lymecycline.
 Tetracyclines, such as Tetralysal 300, work by killing the bacteria that cause acne.

-Azelaic acid is usually used as an alternative treatment to benzoyl peroxide or retinoid cream if these have proved ineffective.
-It works in a similar way to benzoyl peroxide by killing bacteria and eliminating the dead skin cells that can plug the hair follicles.
+Azelaic acid is usually used as an alternative treatment to benzoyl peroxide or a prescription retinoid cream if these have proved ineffective.
+It works in a similar way to benzoyl peroxide by increasing the turnover of skin cells, killing bacteria and eliminating the dead skin cells that can plug the hair follicles.
 An example of an Azelaic acid preparation is Skinoren 20% Cream.

 All acne treatments need to be used regularly for a number of months to build up an effect and successfully treat acne.